cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 occur based on fluctuations of incoming reward tokens as well as timing of reward withdrawal by other delegators.

-If you happen to know that incoming rewards are about to significantly go up, you are incentivized to not withdraw until after this event, increasing the worth of your existing _accum_.
+If you happen to know that incoming rewards are about to significantly increase, you are incentivized to not withdraw until after this event, increasing the worth of your existing _accum_.
 See [#2764](https://github.com/cosmos/cosmos-sdk/issues/2764) for further details.